The Science of Islamic

 pray-calc

-Islamic prayer times engine.
-All 14 standard methods, dynamic angle mode, TypeScript-first, ESM + CJS.
+Main prayer times engine.
+14 methods, dynamic angles, TypeScript-first.

 nrel-spa